Skip to footer content

 What Are Error Correction Levels and Why Do They Matter?

 Error correction determines how much damage a QR symbol can sustain while remaining scannable.
 This is one of the optional advanced features that allows for branding and durability.
+The QR code standard (ISO/IEC 18004) defines four levels of error correction, each trading data capacity for resilience.

-L (Low)~7%Clean digital displays
+L (Low) ~7% Clean digital displays

-M (Medium)~15%General purpose use
+M (Medium) ~15% General purpose use

-Q (Quartile)~25%Printed materials
+Q (Quartile) ~25% Printed materials

-H (High)~30%Harsh environments, logo overlays
+H (High) ~30% Harsh environments, logo overlays

 Configure error correction using QrOptions: